 3.1 Process analysis

 In scenario A, cerium oxide production (see Figure 1) consisted of six main stages namely (1) mining and grinding of monazite ore, (2) transportation of monazite ore to Thailand Institute of Nuclear Technology, (3) digestion of monazite ore by alkali method, (4) dissolution process, (5) the separation of U and Th by precipitation method, and (6) separation of cerium oxide.
 The obtained monazite ore was ground to gain 325 mesh.
-The ground monazite containing (Ce, La, Pr, Nd, Y, U, Th)PO4 was digested with 50 %w/w NaOH at 140 C for 4 h.
+The ground monazite containing (Ce, La, Pr, Nd, Y, U, Th)PO4 was digested with 50 %w/w NaOH at 140 °C for 4 h.
 After the reaction was completed, the hydrous metal oxide cake consisting of Ce(OH)4, RE(OH)3, Th(OH)4 and UO2(OH)2 was obtained.
 Next, the hydrous metal oxide cake obtained from decomposition process (stage 2) was dissolved in H2O and then 35 %w/v HCl was added.
 The soluble chloride compound containing CeCl4, RECl3, ThCl4, and UCl3 was formed.
 In this stage, U and Th were separated from rare earth and cerium by selectively precipitation method.
 A 20% w/w NaOH was added to the chloride solution obtained from stage 3.
 After the completion of precipitation, the hydroxide cake containing Th(OH)4 and Na2U2O7 was filtrated and then washed with H2O.
 In filtrate solution, CeCl4 and RECl3 were separated from a daughter product of uranium (radium, Ra) by sulfated precipitation.
 The filtrate solution was reacted with BaCl2 and H2SO4.
 After the completion of reaction, a precipitate of (Ba, Ra)SO4 was filtrated off.
 Finally, the separation of cerium oxide step, the chloride solution after removal of Ra was precipitated with 20 % w/w NaOH at pH 11.0.
 The hydroxide cake containing Ce(OH)4, Ce(OH)3 and RE(OH)3 was filtrated and then washed with H2O.
 The reactions were illustrated in Eq (1) (3).
-Next, the precipitate was dried at 120 oC and then dissolved in HNO3.
+Next, the precipitate was dried at 120 °C and then dissolved in HNO3.
 The nitrate solution (Eq (4) (6) containing Ce(NO3)4, Ce(NO3)3 and RE(NO3)4 was filtrated to remove insoluble impurities.
 The nitrate solution was extracted to separate Ce+4 from Ce+3 and other rare earths.
 A 50 % w/w TBP was used as an extractant.
 After extraction, the organic TBP consisting of Ce+4 was stripped with H2O and H2O2.
 Small amount of H2O2 was used to stabilize Ce+4.
-The obtained solution was warmed at 100 oC and precipitated with 8 % w/w NH4OH to convert cerium nitrate to hydroxide.
-After complete precipitation, Ce(OH)4 cake was filtrated and dried at 120 oC.
-The dried cake was calcined at 800 oC for 3 hr to produce 90 % purity of CeO2.
+The obtained solution was warmed at 100 °C and precipitated with 8 % w/w NH4OH to convert cerium nitrate to hydroxide.
+After complete precipitation, Ce(OH)4 cake was filtrated and dried at 120 °C. The dried cake was calcined at 800 °C for 3 h to produce 90 % purity of CeO2.
 The reactions were presented in Eq (7) (8).
-The raffinate layer composed of Ce+3 and other rare earths was reacted with 8 % w/w NH4OH and 35 % H2O2 at 80 oC.
-After the reaction was completed, the Ce(OH)3 precipitate was filtrated and dried at 120 oC.
-The CeO2 90 % purity was form after being dried and calcined with precipitate at 120 oC and 800 oC, as presented in Eq (8) (9).
+The raffinate layer composed of Ce+3 and other rare earths was reacted with 8 % w/w NH4OH and 35 % H2O2 at 80 °C. After the reaction was completed, the Ce(OH)3 precipitate was filtrated and dried at 120 °C. The CeO2 90 % purity was form after being dried and calcined with precipitate at 120 °C and 800 °C, as presented in Eq (8) (9).